Committed (2000 film): Plot

 Carmen introduces Joline to her Mexican-American, mystic grandfather so he help her with Carl.
 Jay comes to take her home, but she wants to stay to try to help Carl, so she asks him to let her be.

 That evening, Jay and Carmen, who have gotten to know each other, return to watch Joline's stakeout at Carl's.
-Neil sexually teases Joline by caressing a blowup doll doll which looks like her in his window.
+Neil sexually teases Joline by caressing a blowup doll which looks like her in his window.
 Turned on, Jay and Carmen make out.

 T-Bo shows up at Carl's, but Joline stands guard, so the trucker leaves.
 The next day, the mystic embeds her and a sand with a protection remedy.
 She then has to sprinkle it throughout his house.
 Carl finds Joline spreading it, where he blames her for absorbing all of his good luck.
 He mentions his increase in newsworthy photo assignments as evidence that he is luckier without her, not knowing she helped him.
 Carl then shows her the door.

 Determined to keep a spiritual vigil for Carl, Joline sets up across the road, oblivious to his protests.
 Jay and Carmen join her, sleeping under the stars.
 When Carl confronts them, they tell him off.
 After Joline had broken Carl's window to leave eggs under his bed, Carl warns her before contacting the police.
 They take her away, and she ends up in a mental hospital.
 Carmen's grandfather releases Joline, who goes directly to Carl's.

 Seeing T-Bo threatening Carl, who's bound and gagged, Joline knocks him out with a bat.
 She frees Carl, both from his binds and their marriage.
 Returning to NYC, Joline continues to commit herself to causes.
 Carl lets himself into her apartment as he is back in the city.
 Before he can say much, Joline karate-kicks him to the ground, silencing him.

 Joline attends Jay and Carmen's El Paso wedding.
 As the guests are dancing, the camera slowly moves further and further back as narrator Joline talks about leaps of faith...pointing out they can be seen as stupid or brave, crazy or very lucky.